 Our Top Picks

-This electric pole saw got an enthusiastic 4.5 out of 5 stars from Home Depot shoppers who found it perfect for smaller yards.
+This electric pole saw gets enthusiastic thumbs-up from homeowners with small- to mid-size yards.
 Powerful enough to trim branches up to five inches in diameter, it comes with an eight-foot detachable pole (for a 10-foot working height), so the saw can be used as either a pole saw or a traditional chainsaw.
 The pole is telescoping, and the 10-inch cutting bar has a hard plastic sheath for safe storage.
 It has an automatic chain oiler, weighs in at 13 pounds, and comes with a limited three-year warranty.
 Plus, its price can’t be beaten—this is the best pole saw for your buck.
-Available from Home Depot.

 The Remington Maverick 25cc 2-Cycle Gas Pole Saw is a great option for homeowners who want cutting power without the limitations of either cord length or battery life.
 With its telescoping pole, the Remington offers a maximum 12-foot working height and its eight-inch cutting bar easily saws through branches up to six inches in diameter.
 Weighing in at 17.5 pounds, the Remington has a 2-cycle engine, which means you’ll need to mix gasoline with engine oil before adding the fuel to the gas tank, but the engine does feature QuickStart technology to make pull-starting easier.
 The saw includes an automatic chain oiler, and you can detach the engine to use with other Remington attachments, such as their leaf blower and hedge trimmer.
-The Remington Maverick earns 4.1 stars from Home Depot shoppers for its power and mobility, but buyers say it’s a tad on the noisy side.
-It comes with a limited two-year warranty.
-Available from Home Depot.
+The Remington Maverick comes with a limited two-year warranty.